magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-2.4.0-known-issue-exception-during-b2b-1.2.0-install.md

  <ins>Steps to reproduce</ins>

-1. Install Commerce with more than 1 store created.
+1. Install Adobe Commerce with more than one store created.
 1. Create an additional store.
 1. Install B2B 1.2.0.